 The most famous and popular beach on Skiathos is Koukounaries with its soft, white sand and crystal-clear waters.
 Unusually the beach is lined by pine trees which just add to its unique beauty.
 There are plenty of sunbeds and a number of beach bars in the summer months, and facilities such as toilets and showers.

 Unsurprisingly it can get very busy in the peak season.
-Koukanaries can be reached by boat taxi from Skiathos town old harbour, or is the last stop on the bus service from town.
-There is also a large car park.
+Koukounaries can be reached by boat taxi from Skiathos town old harbour, or is the last stop on the bus service from town.
+There is also a large car park if you are renting a car.

 Koukounaries beach